schmupu/ioBroker.asterisk/README.md

 ## Changelog

 ### 0.1.6 (23.11.2018)
-* (Stübi) Bugfixing and password will be saved encrypted
+* (Stübi) Bugfixing and password will be saved encrypted and text message can be unlimited long

 ### 0.1.5 (17.11.2018)
 * (Stübi) Bugfixing